Virtual Network Computing (VNC) nodes allow users to connect remotely to a graphical desktop environment running on our systems.

 Ensure you have a recent version of the Java JDK or JRE.
 These can be found on Oracle's Java Download Page .

 Your VNC session should appear.
 If you see a window saying your job was queued, it means there were not enough free resources to start your job and it was placed into the scheduling queue.
 You'll continue to get that message until your VNC job actually starts.
 You can monitor the progress of your job in the queue using normal scheduler commands.
-To remove yourself from the queue, start the client again and select "Remove me from the queue."
-You can also select "Retry" to check if your VNC job started.

 Once your VNC session starts, you should see your desktop.
 There are two new buttons on the menubar at the top, Suspend VNC session and End VNC session.

-Suspend VNC session closes the client but leaves your VNC session running.
+Disconnect from VNC session closes the client but leaves your VNC session running.
 When you log in again, you will be automatically forwarded to your existing VNC session.

-End VNC session closes the client and stops your VNC session from running.
+Kill VNC session closes the client and stops your VNC session from running.